-Energy The country has included energy emissions (combustion and fugitive emissions) in the coverage of its NDC. • IPPU The country has included emissions from industrial process and product use in its NDC. ● AFOLU The country has included emissions from agriculture, forestry and land use in its NDC.
+Energy The country has included energy emissions (combustion and fugitive emissions) in the coverage of its NDC. ● IPPU The country has included emissions from industrial process and product use in its NDC. • AFOLU The country has included emissions from agriculture, forestry and land use in its NDC.
 Countries may (sometimes as a result of using the 1996 IPCC guidelines, which define these as separate sectors) specify the inclusion of agriculture and land use, land use change and forestry (LULUCF) separately.
+LULUCF The NDCs specified aspect separately from above.
+Agriculture The NDCs specified aspect separately from above.
 Waste The country has included emissions from waste in its NDC.
 Other This is a catch-all category for any emissions which do not fall into the above categories.
 Many countries do not report any emissions in this category, so coverage of the above sectors may be considered as complete coverage.
-Categories and sub- categories used for each sector above in the NDC If the country is not including all the categories in a specific sector above, it should report which categories it is including.